Fwofy/Shock-Sem/README.md

 # Welcome To Shock Sem unofficial website

-Click at the <b>release<b> link on the right and click at the zip file to download the game :3
+Click at the <b>release</b> link on the right and click at the zip file to download the game :3